Mums and young children Manager

 Pat is a trained Early Years professional.
-Her role is to lead and facilitate play sessions for the young children who attend the Mums and under 5’s group.
+Her role is to lead and facilitate play sessions for the babies and toddlers who attend the Mums and young children group.
 Pat is also responsible for coordinating the volunteers who help facilitate the twice-weekly sessions.

 Volunteer Recruitment Co-ordinator

 Lisa’s role is to recruit volunteers for our 5s to 13s befriending service and to promote Friends of the Family.
 She manages recruitment campaigns, administrates the volunteer recruitment process and drives the flow of news about us to supporters, the media and public.
 Lisa’s professional background is in press and PR for the higher education and social housing sectors.

 Helen keeps the Friends of the Family office running smoothly.
 She undertakes day-to-day management of our accounts, produces the end of year financial report, liaises with Companies House, the Charity Commission and HMRC; she also provides administrative support to the Trustees.